Merci-chao/userChrome.js/README.md

 **Version 4.3**
 - New
 	- Add `lastRowTabsFlexible`: Tabs in the last row have flexible width when multiple rows are present.
 Forcibly activated when `justifyCenter` is `2`.
-	- Add `positionPinnedTabs`: Position pinned tabs as a fixed grid before normal tabs when the Tabs Bar is scrollable.
+	- Add `positionPinnedTabs`: Position pinned tabs as a fixed grid before normal tabs when the Tab Bar is scrollable.
 	- Add `newTabButtonAfterLastTab`: Place the New Tab button after the last tab.
 When disabled, the button follows the position specified in toolbar customization.
 Note: The New Tab button stays after the last tab only when it is placed directly after the tabs.
 	- Add `previewPanelShiftedAlways`: Shift the preview panel even when there is only one row.
 - Improvements